mostafaHossamEldin/FromWordsToWorlds/README.md

 3. **Open the Unity Project**:
-Open the project from Unity Hub, it will take sometime from inside Unity, through the asset manager go to Assets -> scenes open the "SecondScene.unity" scene
+Open the project from Unity Hub, it will take sometime

 ## Usage
 #### Opening Main file: